Skip to Main Content

 Using Qualtrics to Make Great Surveys (Diana Castillo)

 • If you will be doing research that involves collecting survey data, then you'll want to learn about Qualtrics.
-Qualtrics is a powerful survey research tool (think Survey Monkey on steroids) available to all OSU faculty and students.
+Qualtrics is a powerful survey research tool available to all OSU faculty and students.
 It's easy, powerful and, best of all, IRB compliant.
-This session will include content covered in both the Intro to Qualtrics and Intermediate/Advanced Qualtrics sessions.